 Six artists commissioned to create new music in three pairs crossing over their very different genres and cultural backgrounds in unusual ways.
 To oppose fear, segregation and conflict through collaboration, sharing, improvisation.
 Exploring timely notions of what it means to move between cultures.
 Being rooted, to be from somewhere; to be complex and represent more than one identity.
 To be both accepted and an outsider, British and other.
 This is a musical premiere like no other, combining sound worlds in wholly new ways.
 Lyrical, accessible and beautiful, greater than the sum of its parts.

-Greater That The Sum artists:
+Greater Than The Sum crossover musician pairs:

 Mina Salama and Kate Griffin